data-community-of-practice/AI-Graph-Obsidian/tools/Week 10/reflection Llama 3.1 70B.md

 You can explore Reflection Llama 3.1 on Hugging Face’s platform through <a href="https://huggingface.co/mattshumer/ref_70_e3" target="_blank">this link</a> and try out the new reflection-tuning feature.
 For a more in-depth experience, developers and researchers can access the private API version through OpenRouter, though public availability remains limited.

 ### Reflection Llama 3.1 Model in Action
-To evaluate the performance of **Reflection Llama 3.1**, I tested the model using a variety of prompts.
+To evaluate the performance of **Reflection Llama 3.1**, the model is tested using a variety of prompts as given <a href="https://www.datacamp.com/tutorial/reflection-llama-3-1-70b" target="_blank">here</a> .

 **Numerical Reasoning with Financial Data**
 Reflection Llama 3.1 handled a financial prompt effectively, accurately calculating and comparing the cumulative returns for **UPS** and the **S&P 500 Index** over a five-year period.